Logo

 How Does Curve Finance Work?

-Hence, decentralized exchanges like Curve use automated market makers (AMMs) to replace order book trading.
+Decentralized exchanges like Curve use automated market makers (AMMs) to replace order book trading.
 Instead of having an order book, AMMs uses a mathematical algorithm to quote asset prices for buyers and sellers.
-But before buyers or sellers are able to trade on the exchange, external users must deploy capital into the liquidity pool for the AMM to utilize.
+But before buyers or sellers are able to trade on the exchange, external users must deploy capital into liquidity pools for the AMM to utilize.
 External users that provide capital for AMMs are addressed as liquidity providers.

-Liquidity providers for Curve pools are able to earn yield via trading fees from buyers and sellers, and also earn Curve’s native token, CRV.
-CRV’s is Curve DAO’s governance token, which allows CRV stakers to earn trading fees generated by the protocol, earn more CRV, and vote on governance proposals like raising trading fees.
+Liquidity providers for Curve pools are able to earn yield via trading fees from buyers and sellers, and also earn Curve’s native token, CRV, if the pool is incentivized.
+CRV’s is Curve’s governance token, which allows CRV stakers to earn trading fees generated by the protocol, earn more CRV tokens, and vote on governance proposals like raising trading fees.

 The risks of using Curve change depending on whether the user is a trader or liquidity provider.
 Traders bear little to no risk, as they only briefly interact with the protocol to exchange tokens.
 Liquidity providers deposit their capital for a longer period of time, and may be concerned with potential smart contract bugs that would allow a hacker to drain their capital.